 For applications, please email your CV and any other relevant materials (digital portfolio) to us at firstname.lastname@example.org and fill out the form attached to this link.

 Internship / Studio Work Placement

-Hawthorne & Heaney is currently looking for an embroidery intern to join us from October-December 2018 and April 2019 onwards.
+Hawthorne & Heaney is currently looking for an embroidery intern to join us either for an immediate start or from April 2019 onwards.

 We are looking for a current undergraduate fashion/textiles/costume student to join us in the studio for an approx 3 month internship.
 Duties will include machine and hand sewing, general administration, maintenance of the social media sites, research, assisting with embroidery preparation for both the staff and for the School and errands.
 Time is also set aside from duties to develop your own embroidery skills during your internship.
 Applicants must be hard working, versatile, enthusiastic, professional, responsible and able work well in a small team.
 Attention to detail is a must along with patience as nothing in embroidery is particularly quick.

 - Sewing skills are essential, and a proficiency in both hand and machine sewing would be ideal.